Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Wake Forest and its opponents have not yet combined to score more than 67 points in a game this season.
+- Wake Forest's games have yet to go over 68.5 points this season.

-- The two teams combine to score 80.6 points per game, 13.6 more than the total in this contest.
+- The two teams combine to average 80.6 points per game, 12.1 more than the over/under in this contest.

-- The average total in Cavaliers games this season is 61, six points fewer than Friday's total of 67 .
+- The average total in Cavaliers games this season is 61.0, 7.5 points fewer than Friday's over/under of 68.5 .

-- In 2021, games involving the Demon Deacons have averaged a total of 61.7 points, 5.3 fewer than this game's set over/under.
+- The 61.7 PPG average total in Demon Deacons games this season is 6.8 points fewer than this game's over/under.

 Virginia Stats and Trends